JohnDMcMaster/rprl78-src/README.md

 (ex: set finer grained security permissions) as well as to allow security research

+Special thanks to:
+* fail0verflow for providing the starting point for this project
+* vv1ld for providing reference shellcode in SYSGLIITCH

 How:
 Use an RP2040 which has internal GPIO-UART muxes to simplify the original test setup It runs micropython => the code can be ported over relatively quickly